SDU-eScience/Documentation/docs/source/index.rst

 * load balancing settings

-  We enable ``load balancing`` so that pgpool-II can send the writing queries to the primay node, and other queries get load balanced among all backend nodes.
+  We enabled ``load balancing`` so that pgpool-II could send the writing queries to the primay node, and other queries got load balanced among all backend nodes.
 To which node the  load balancing mechanism sends read queries is decided at the session start time and will not be changed until the session ends.
 For more information on which query should be     sent to which node in ``load balancing`` in ``streaming replication`` mode, please refer to `<http://www.pgpool.net/docs/latest/en/html/runtime-config-load-balancing.html>`_.

 Java JSF/Primefaces